 The RFID blocking wallet feature different capacities.
 You can choose bi-fold, tri-fold, or more sleek designs.
 Still, you can go for a metal or leather wallet.

 Once you invest in a good RFID blocking wallet, you can be sure your credit cards and other documents are safe.
 The inner signal blocking liner will ensure all your cards are encased, so there’s no need to worry.
-If you’ve checked out the about us page you’ll see my Ridge Wallet, which was the RFID blocking solution that I decided to go with.
+If you’ve checked out my About page you’ll see my Ridge Wallet, which was the RFID blocking solution that I decided to go with.